Explains how contact tracing is being used to control the spread of coronavirus.

-As soon as people start to display symptoms, they should arrange to take a test as quickly as possible whilst they and members of their household self-isolate.
+As soon as people start to display symptoms, they should arrange to take a test as quickly as possible whilst they, and members of their household, self-isolate.
 Contact tracing is reliant on tests being taken quickly.
-On receiving a positive result people are asked to support the NHS Wales Test, Trace, Protect service by reporting their recent contacts to the local contact tracer so that they can be contacted and notified to self-isolate (and take a test if they too are displaying symptoms), to help stop the spread of the virus.
-The purpose of contact tracing is to provide real time intelligence across the whole of Wales on the coverage of the disease, how quickly it is spreading, and where there are hotspots of infection.
+On receiving a positive result people are asked to support the NHS Wales Test, Trace, Protect service by reporting their recent contacts to the local contact tracer so that they can be contacted and notified to self-isolate (and take a test if they are also displaying symptoms), to help stop the spread of the virus.
+Those people will also be required to notify the contact tracer of the name of each person living at the place which they are living and of the address of that place.
+The purpose of contact tracing is to provide real time intelligence across the whole of Wales on where the disease is and how quickly it is spreading.

-As lockdown restrictions are gradually relaxed, we will all need to take steps to protect ourselves, our families and our communities if we are to successfully limit the spread of the disease.
-Contact tracing plays an important role in helping us resume day-to-day activities.
+We all need to take steps to protect ourselves, our families and our communities if we are to successfully limit the spread of the disease.
+Contact tracing plays an important role in helping us live with the virus.